XeroHero/xerohero.github.io/README.md

-## Lorenzo Battilocchi
+# Lorenzo Battilocchi

 Welcome to my Home Page.

-I am a recent University College Dublin Graduate of 2020.
+I am a recent University College Dublin Graduate of 2020, passionate about Testing, Software development and Electronics.

-### Background
+## Background

-#### Career
+### Career

-2018-Present: Junior Quality Assurance Engineer at Oneview Healthcare Plc, Blackrock, Co.
-Dublin, IE
+**May 2018-Present: Junior Quality Assurance Engineer at Oneview Healthcare Plc, Blackrock, Co.
+Dublin, IE**
 I am currenty Junior QA Engineer, with extensive experience in testing Android and Windows-based solutions for the Healthcare Environment.
 * Technologies used: Jira, TestRail, Python, C#, Java, Kotlin

+**May 2018-September 2018: QA Intern at Oneview Healthcare Plc, Blackrock, Co.
+Dublin, IE**
+During the summmer of my 2nd year of college, I undertook an self-sought internship in Oneview Healthcare.
+As a QA Intern, my duties and responsibilities were:
+* Ensuring the certification of new hardware going to hospitals
+* Testing out the monthly releases of the client application before go-live.
+* Testing internal release candidates
+* Supporting with on-site issues and troubleshooting
+* Applying security patches to internal servers
+* Running automated tests against the Clinical Dashboard with the help of Selenium and RobotFramework

+**May 2017-September 2017: Mobile Developer (Android) at Wyscout S.p.a.,
+Chiavari (GE), IT**
+During the summer of my first year of college, I iworked as Mobile development intern in Wyscout.
+Here, I was sided by a Senior Android developer  to build and test the company's android application to be released in the Google Play Store.
+Duties in this role included:
+* Testing daily builds of the app
+* Interacting with REST APIs from which the data was fed
+* Testing out Messaging feature of the app
+* Video playback optimisation
+* Sign and release APKs on the public Google Play Store
+* Analyse logs of crashes via HockeyApp logging framework and later on Google Crashlytics

-#### Education
+### Education

-2016-2020: University College Dublin
+**2016-2020: University College Dublin**
 Honours Degree: BSc.
 Computer Science with Major in Software Development and Testing
 GPA: 3.4

-2011-2016: Dunshaughlin Community College
+**2011-2016: Dunshaughlin Community College**
 Leaving Certificate High Achiever (505/625)
 Junior Certificate 2014 Excellence in Modern Languages Award Recipient
 Subjects: